 - Why does GiveWell collect donations on behalf of its recommended charities?

-- Does GiveWell charge fees on donations to its recommended charities?
+- Does GiveWell keep a portion of donations to its top charities?

 - How is GiveWell supported?

 - When does GiveWell grant funds it has collected to charities?

 - If I request that you allocate funds from my donation for your recommended charities, will all of my donation be granted to those charities?